murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/Tomb of Annihilation/Lore.md

 - Downtime in Port Nyanzaru
 - Head back to Mezro and quickly leave to continue our way to Kir Sabal
+- Find the location of Nangalor and/or Omu

 Sidequests:
 - Head to the Albino Dwarves to re-open the Hrakhamar Mines and increase the production of Chultan Bronze.